 Avoid using face washes as they may dry out your skin even further.
 Instead, use creamy cleansers or oil-based cleansers and balms.
-Multi-purpose beauty balms are great for this but you can also use a raw shea butter which turns into oil on contact with skin.
+Multi-purpose beauty balms are great for this but you can also use raw shea butter which turns into oil on contact with skin.
 I am not a fan of oil cleansing but I used Fushi’s raw shea butter once for this purpose and it left my skin feeling amazingly soft and nourished, so well worth trying.

 Finally, while you cannot control the cold weather outdoors, you can control the air quality in your home.
-Having a central heating on most of the time means that the air will become quite dry, drying your skin out even further.
+Having central heating on most of the time means that the air will become quite dry, drying your skin out even further.
 A solution to this is a humidifier.
 I love my electric aroma diffuser which is also a humidifier but you could go for something bigger which will have more impact on your indoor air.
-PureLifesteyleWonders have a good selection of humidifiers for you to check.
+Amazon have a good selection of humidifiers for you to check.

 How do you treat dry skin in colder months?
 Have you tried using raw shea butter before?

 * This is a collaborative post.
 Some of the links here are affiliated which means I may get a small commission if you purchase a product after clicking on a link.
 This does not cost you anything.

 Mindell, E. (1999) Vitamin Bible for the 21st Century.
 Warner Books.